marinnedea/az-cli-invoke-all-subs/README.md

 **>** Line 9: `commandToSend="date >> /tmp/testing.log"`

-**Note** replace the command with any other command you know it should work on your distribution, e.g.:
+Replace the command with any other command you wish, but make sure it would work on your distribution, e.g.:

-`commandToSend="yum install httpd -y"`
+`commandToSend="yum install httpd -y && systemctl enable httpd && systemctl start httpd && firewall-cmd --zone=public --permanent --add-service=http && firewall-cmd --zone=public --permanent --add-service=https && firewall-cmd --reload "`  for RedHat/CentOS/Oracle

 **Step2:** Once the changes are implemented:
 * make sure the script is unix compatible: `dos2unix script.sh`